You're Approved! now What?

 It's surprising how much stuff you actually need when you bring a puppy home.
 The puppy pack that will go home with you will contain a 4 ft leash and a puppy and adult collar.
 You will also go home with a plush toy, a tug toy, a small mat, a clicker, social interaction information, information on pet insurance, vaccination protocols, a booklet on proper exercise for a puppy, and samples of food.
+The leash and collars will come from Lupine and have a lifetime guarantee -- if your puppy chews either, go here to get a replacement (you will need to take a photo of the leash or collar).

 TRAINING: